×

 This data gets fired every time a popup appears on the screen.

-The Label of the Tag, however, can be any customized name that helps you track your campaign.
+The values of your parameters can be any customized name that helps you track your campaign.
 For instance, you can use the name of the product for which the popup appears.

 You’ll need to fetch the product name from the Data Layer to track it.
 This is a little more complicated, so we have a separate guide for Data Layer Variables if you want to do this.

-Next, you’ll need to fill in your Tracking ID.
-You can find it in your Google Analytics account under the Tracking Info menu of the Admin section.
+Next, you’ll need to fill in your Measurement ID.
+You can find it in your Google Analytics account in Data streams.
+Go to Admin → Data collection and modification

 Finally, attach the element visibility trigger you created earlier.
 With this, our event Tag is ready to track popups.